-Constipation can be a sign of more serious conditions such as colitis, a urinary tract infection, obstructed bladder or an obstruction.
+Constipation can be a sign of conditions such as colitis, a urinary tract infection, obstructed bladder or an obstruction.
 Many obstructions are indigestible and cause an internal blockage.
 These require surgery.
-At the time of writing obstruction removed by the surgeons include: bones, grass, dirt, cloth, socks, clothes, rocks, garbage, razor blades, shower hats and shower loofahs.
+At the time of writing obstruction removed by the surgeons include: bones, grass, dirt, cloth, socks, clothes, rocks, golf balls, garbage, razor blades, shower hats and shower loofahs.
 The list is never up to date.
 The surgeons are constantly amazing about what our pets find irresistible.